mtl-brainhack-school-2019/iron-meta-pipeline/README.md

 ## SciComm

 - NeuroLibre contribution comparing different tractography pipelines;
-- Potential to create a web interface through Giraffe Tools
+- Potential to create a web interface through Giraffe Tools.

 ## To-do list

 - [x] Create a sketch of how the system would work;
-- [ ] Create first workflows for pre-processing, tracking and filtering;
+- [x] Create first workflows for pre-processing, tracking and filtering;
-- [ ] Design a way to easily combine the specific workflows in a meta-workflow;
+- [x] Design a way to easily combine the specific workflows in a meta-workflow;
 - [ ] Embed the system in Boutiques;
-- [ ] Test it!
+- [x] Test it!
 - [ ] Assemble the pipeline for the IronTract Challange;
 - [ ] Submit the results;
 - [ ] Fingers crossed!